bsorrentino/bsorrentino/_posts/2017-01-20-git-update-comments-after-push.md

 Then I’ve started to search for a solution and “googling” I got a lot of results related to fix last commit using amendment ( `—amend`).

-After a bit, finally, I found it on [SuperUser](http://superuser.com/a/751909/687383) and, once applied, the [commit](https://github.com/bsorrentino/cordova-broadcaster/commit/2bf397565010ae7105e6bdb64873b64848a80296)’s comment is, magically updated in the right way.
+After a bit, finally, I found it on [SuperUser] and, once applied, the [commit]’s comment is, magically updated in the right way.

 > … Just one word: **“Awesome”**.